-As Rothschild & Co. welcomes its summer interns and global graduates for 2019, we look back seventy years to a time when a young Mr Edmund de Rothschild, recently de-mobilised, spent time at banks in America learning the business of banking.
+Each year Rothschild & Co. welcomes many interns.
+In this Choice, we look back to a time when a young Mr Edmund de Rothschild, recently de-mobilised, spent time at banks in America learning the business of banking.

 Older colleagues and N M Rothschild & Sons' Pensioners will warmly remember the late Mr Edmund de Rothschild (1916-2009), affectionately known as ‘Mr Eddy’, a former Chairman of N M Rothschild & Sons Limited.
 When travelling, Eddy kept meticulous diaries, and this month we draw on his private diary from 1947, when, as a young man, he was sent by his uncle Anthony to America for six months, to gain experience of the world of finance.